 Blood poisoning can lead to respiratory distress syndrome and septic shock.
-If the condition is not treated immediately, these complications can lead to death.
+These complications can lead to death if the condition is not treated immediately.

 It is difficult to diagnose the poisoning or infection of the blood because its symptoms are similar to those of other diseases.

-The best way to determine if you have septicemia is to see a doctor.
-First, your doctor will perform a physical examination, which will include checking your temperature and blood pressure.
+The best way to determine if you have Septicemia is to see a doctor.
+First, your doctor will perform a physical examination, including checking your temperature and blood pressure.

 If blood poisoning is suspected, your doctor will perform tests to detect signs of bacterial infection.
 Septicemia can be inferred with these tests:

 - Coagulation factor

 - Chest x-ray